 Your dietitian will communicate regularly with your oncologists and the other members of your team about your specific nutrition challenges.
 Working together in close proximity allows for a fully integrated approach to treating cancer, enabling our doctors and clinicians to strategize solutions designed to meet your individual needs.

 Throughout your treatment, we'll help you find foods your body can tolerate, and recommend nourishing meal plans and dietary supplementation.
 We'll also provide pamphlets, recipes and classes about healthy eating habits to your caregivers and family members, so you can continue a healthy lifestyle at home.

 The nutrition team at Southwestern

-Kalli Castille serves as the Director of Nutritional Support & Culinary at CTCA at Southwestern Regional Medical Center (Southwestern).
+Kalli Castille serves as the Director of Integrative & Culinary Services at CTCA at Southwestern Regional Medical Center (Southwestern).

 Diabetes self-management education program

 Southwestern also offers a Diabetes Self-Management Education (DSME) Program.
-Accredited by the American Diabetes Association (ADA), the program was piloted in 1984.
-Since then, the ADA has recognized the DSME Program at CTCA for its outstanding care of diabetic cancer patients.
+Accredited by the American Diabetes Association (ADA), the program was piloted in 1984, and began at CTCA in 2005.
+The ADA has since recognized the DSME Program at CTCA for its outstanding care of diabetic cancer patients.

-The DSME Program includes ongoing lifestyle coaching and monitoring to ensure your cancer treatment is being managed properly alongside your diabetes.
-The program focuses on the diabetes disease process, sick day management, nutritional management, physical activity, use of medications, blood sugar monitoring, psychosocial interventions, and prevention of acute and chronic complications.
+The DSME Program includes ongoing lifestyle coaching and monitoring to see that your cancer treatment is being managed properly alongside your diabetes.
+The program focuses on the diabetes disease process, sick day management, nutritional management, physical activity, use of medications, blood sugar monitoring, psychosocial interventions and prevention of acute and chronic complications.